skip to main content

 Other information:

-• You will need regular blood tests while taking tenofovir and emtricitabine to check if it is causing problems with your kidneys or liver.
+• You will need regular blood tests while taking tenofovir and emtricitabine to check if it is causing problems with your kidneys.
 You will also need tests for HIV and STIs (sexually transmitted infections).

 This leaflet contains important, but not all, information about this medicine.